Fray Juan de Ortega's approximations, 500 years after: Introduction

-The method used by those authors to calculate the roots can not obtain some of the results presented by Ortega (bringing them to consider that or the author or the printer had a mistake\footnote{They also fail to discuss the upper approximations $\sqrt{5\frac 13}\simeq 2+\frac 16+\frac 17$ and $\sqrt{127\frac{3}{11}}\simeq 11\frac{2}{7}$ which remain unmodified in all editions and that can be seen in Appendix II.})
+Some of the results presented by Ortega could not be obtained by the methode used by those authors to calculate the roots, (they considered them mistakes of the author or the printer).\footnote{They also fail to discuss the upper approximations $\sqrt{5\frac 13}\simeq 2+\frac 16+\frac 17$ and $\sqrt{127\frac{3}{11}}\simeq 11\frac{2}{7}$ which remain unmodified in all editions and that can be seen in Appendix II.}

 Although the solutions obtained by Ortega in the three editions of Seville are optimal, they should be something very new to the point to change the values; when Gonzalo del Busto re-edit the work, he was forced to rectify the many mistakes he found in some previous impressions.
 Thus, the optimal approximations were replaced by those from the 1512 edition.
-In the following pages we will show all the roots and the approaches proposed by Ortega in different editions.
-And, according to the absence of explanations by the author, we suggest what could happen and we present a method to obtain all approaches consistent with the mathematical knowledge of the time.
+In the following pages we will show all the roots and the approximations proposed by Ortega in different editions.
+And, given to the absence of explanations by the author, we suggest what could happen and we present a method to obtain all approximations, consistent with the mathematical knowledge of the time.